sifzerda/pool/README.md

 -  POOL STICK LOGIC (consider):
    -  making a slightly larger red circle surround the cue ball wherever it goes. probably will require tracking cue ball position with useState.
    -  Align or attack one end of a rod to that circle allowing 360 rotation around the cue ball.
 Rod and circle can remain visible whole time for debugging (later you can make the red circle transparent)
-   -  maybe use words like 'axis' or descriptive technical term CG can understand with precision.
 -  STYLE:
 -  Green pool table (or radio switches to change table color; green default, red, blue, yellow, white, black - or fluro colors)
 -  change stick color; beige (default), brown, black, red, blue, green